Rob McNeil

 Biography

-Rob McNeil is a Researcher for COMPAS examining the social environments from which news stories and narratives about migration and migrants emerge; how media debate affects migration policy decisions (and vice versa); and how information gaps affect the way these issues are discussed.
+Rob McNeil is a Researcher for COMPAS who examines the social environments from which news stories and narratives about migration and migrants emerge.
+He also studies how media debate affects migration policy decisions (and vice versa) and how information gaps affect discussions of these issues.
 He lectures on migration and the media for the MSc in Migration Studies.

-Rob is a former journalist and joined COMPAS in November 2010 after two years as the Media Director for the US environmental organisation Conservation International.
-Previously he worked as PR manager for Oxfam GB, Senior Press Officer for WWF-UK and as a journalist for a range of publications including the Evening Standard, The Daily Mirror, the Sunday Mirror, Red, Time Out and BBC Wildlife.
+Rob is a former journalist who joined COMPAS in November 2010 after two years as the Media Director for the US environmental organisation Conservation International.
+He previously worked as the PR manager for Oxfam GB, as the Senior Press Officer for WWF-UK, and as a journalist for various publications, including the Evening Standard, The Daily Mirror, the Sunday Mirror, Red, Time Out, and BBC Wildlife.

 Contact